 Mirena pseudotumor cerebri lawsuit forming attorneys ready.

 If you or a loved one was injured or diagnosed with pseudotumor cerebri (intracranial hypertension) from the Mirena IUD, you may be entitled to cash compensation payouts from claims and settlements, but you need to act now as cases are currently pending in U.S. federal court.
-The Mirena lawyers and attorneys at Hood National Law Group can help you take on the pharmaceutical companies and seek the compensation you deserve.
+The Mirena lawyers and attorneys at National Injury Help can help you take on the pharmaceutical companies and seek the compensation you deserve.

 I suffered pseudotumor cerebri from a Mirena IUD.
 Can I file an injury lawsuit?

-Call the Hood National Law Group today to speak with a member of our legal team if hurt from the Mirena IUD.
+Call National Injury Help today to speak with a member of our legal team if hurt from the Mirena IUD.
 Pseudotumor cerebri (intracranial hypertension) is a condition that mimics a brain tumor, but it is not a tumor.
 Symptoms often mimic a brain tumor, but there is no tumor is present.

 They may include headache behind the eyes, ringing in the ears in time with the heartbeat, and possible episodes of blindness.
 We can answer your questions and help you determine if you have a Mirena lawsuit case.
 Call us at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.